-Celebrating Black History in Your Yoga Practice
+Celebrating Black History In Your Yoga Practice

 Celebrating black history in your yoga practice and teachings is an important consideration.
 It's beautiful that we dedicate the month of February to honoring black history, but it is equally important to remember, acknowledge and honor the contributions and accomplishments of Black Americans every day.
 Black history is American history, and there are many ways that everyone can join the celebration in yoga.
 Honoring Black yogis is only one of the ways.